rojakamble/e-commerce/README.md

 8. Editor used is VS Code
 9. Most of the HTML and CSS elements are included for webpage
 10. A small end-to-end project!

+More to come up ton extend the project!!!